PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 PATCH version when you make backwards compatible bug fixes.
 ```

-When you release a new version of your software, if the new version only contains bug fixes, it is a patch version and you increase the z.
+When you release a new version of your software, if the new version only contains bug fixes, it is a patch version and you increase the PATCH number.

 > Example: 3.5.28

-When you release a new version of your software, if the new version only contains bug fixes and new features, but everything that was working before still works, it is a minor version and you increase the y and reset the z.
+When you release a new version of your software, if the new version only contains bug fixes and new features, but everything that was working before still works, it is a minor version and you increase the MINOR number and reset the PATCH.

 > Example: 3.6.0

-When you release a new version of your software, if the new version number contains code changes that might break other software relying on it, it is a major version and you increase the x and reset the y and the x.
+When you release a new version of your software, if the new version number contains code changes that might break other software relying on it, it is a major version and you increase the MAJOR number and reset the MINOR and the PATCH numbers.

 > Example: 4.0.0

 <hr>

-As a developer who builds software relying on this project, when you see a new version number, you know that:
+As a developer who builds software relying on this project, when you see a new version number, you can see whether this is a patch, a minor or a major version.
+And consequently you know that:

 - If it's a patch version, upgrading to use the new version will bring no change in behavior, it will only bug fixes
 - If it's a minor version, upgrading to use the new version might bring new behaviors you can use but all behaviors you are using are still working
 - If it's a major version, you need to check what has been changed to see whether you need to adjust your code

 This is very useful for developers.
-Being able, from just the version number, to understand the impact it can have on the software that you are building is priceless.
+Being able, from just the version number, to understand the impact this change can have on the very software that you are building is critical!

-### Why do projects do BC breaks ?
+### Why do projects introduce BC breaks ?

 When reading this, you might wonder why people release new major versions of a software.
 If everybody would only release minor versions following SemVer, nobody would ever be afraid of upgrading its software because of BC breaks!
+Would'nt it be amazing, a software world without BC breaks and the fear of them?

 Moreover PrestaShop is a CMS, which means it is customizable and extensible.
 Extension often comes from installing modules and a theme.

 These modules and themes are built by developers that want to sell it to an audience as large as possible.
-A BC break that impacts some code they are using is a nightmare for them !
+A BC break that impacts some code they are using is a nightmare for them!
 It means for example they have to provide a different version of their product for PrestaShop 1.7.5 and 1.7.6 because of a change in PrestaShop 1.7.6.
 BC breaks hinder the capability of modules to provide a huge compatibility range.

 Unfortunately BC breaks are necessary for software to evolve.
-Not all software changes can be done while maintaining backward compatibility, and BC breaks are a necessary step for a project to evolve which is necessary to ensure it continues to fit the needs of its user community, who evolve in time.
+Not all software changes can be done while maintaining backward compatibility, and BC breaks are a necessary step for a project to evolve in time.
+And [evolution is necessary](https://build.prestashop.com/news/prestashop-in-2019-and-beyond-part-3-the-future-architecture/) to ensure it continues to fit the needs of its user community, who evolve in time.
+A software that does not evolve is bound to disappear, replaced by better contributors.

 ## Hard BC breaks and soft BC breaks

-We could define two categories of BC breaks: hard BC breaks and soft BC breaks.
+It is possible to define two categories of BC breaks: hard BC breaks and soft BC breaks.

 Hard BC breaks are changes that will make your code crash because it cannot be run anymore.